 Ivan M. Lui-Kwan was born and raised in Hilo, Hawaii.
-He has practiced law for nearly 50 years, focusing on Hawaii’s land use, administrative and real estate law.
+He has practiced law for 50 years, focusing on Hawaii’s land use, administrative and real estate law.

 Mr. Lui-Kwan has also been recognized as the 2014 Lifetime Achievement Award winner by Pacific Edge Magazine, and the 2015 Queen Emma Ball Honoree for his many contributions to the St. Andrew's Schools and the people of Hawaii.
 He is Ambassador to the United States for the Maori King Tuheitia and was knighted by King Tuheitia in November 2015.
 He is also recognized as a 2017 Distinguished Alumni Award honoree from Saint Martin's University, where he studied Political Science and graduated with honors.
 In July 2019 the St. Francis Healthcare System of Hawaii recognized him with the St. Francis Assisi Spirit Award.

 He was presented with the Native Hawaiian Chamber of Commerce 'O'O Award.

 From the beginning of his career, Mr. Lui-Kwan committed to improving the quality of life for all of Hawaii’s residents, particularly those who occupy the economic and societal underclass in Hawaii.
 His vision is a healthy community in which all Hawaii residents have access to good health, fulfilled employment, comfortable housing and a pleasing physical environment.